-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2017 and September 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2015.
 The 200D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Sony A7S II

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony A7S II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 200D and the Sony A7S II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (7 percent) than the Canon 200D.
 Moreover, the A7S II is substantially heavier (38 percent) than the 200D.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.